Foreign Investment and Trade in the United States

 Qualifying for an E1 Treaty Trader Visa

 Under the Treaty Trader visa, a foreign national can engage in trade with the United States on his or her own behalf.
+The definition of “trade” applies to the trade of goods and services, including banking, insurance, transportation, tourism, communications and technology.
 To qualify for an E1 Treaty Trader visa, the foreign national must:

 - Be the national of a U.S. State Department treaty trader country;